maiko254/alx-low_level_programming/0x0B-malloc_free/README.md

 1-strdup.c - Function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

 2-str_concat.c - Function that concatenates two strings.
 The returned pointer should point to a newly allocated space in memory which contains the contents of s1, followed by the contents of s2, and null terminated.

+3-alloc_grid.c - Function that returns a pointer to a 2 dimensional array of integers.
+Each element of the grid should be initialized to 0.